-11.4.5 Math support in Sphinx
+13.4.5 Math support in Sphinx

 New in version 0.5.
-Since mathematical notation isn't natively supported by HTML in any way, Sphinx supports math in documentation with two extensions.
+Since mathematical notation isn't natively supported by HTML in any way, Sphinx supports math in documentation with several extensions.

-The basic math support that is common to both extensions is contained in sphinx.ext.mathbase.
+The basic math support is contained in sphinx.ext.mathbase.
 Other math support extensions should, if possible, reuse that support too.

-Note: mathbase is not meant to be added to the extensions config value, instead, use either sphinx.ext.pngmath or sphinx.ext.jsmath as described below.
+Note: mathbase is not meant to be added to the extensions config value, instead, use either sphinx.ext.pngmath or sphinx.ext.mathjax as described below.